Tree filled mountain top under starry sky

 2. Technology

-Starting with initial R&D investments in 2020, our efforts continue to mature and integrate closely with our regional strategies, as well as our crosscutting work in Program Related Investments (PRIs) and the Technodigenous initiative.
+Starting with initial R&D investments in 2020, our efforts have continued to mature and integrate closely with our regional strategies, as well as our crosscutting work in Program Related Investments (PRIs) and through Technodigenous.

 Driftwood coming to a point under a blue sky with some clouds